Siddh4nt2003/EchoMart/README.md

 ### Pandas
 ### Numpy

-Now download all the files and folders in the repository.
+Now download all the files in the repository.
+Make folders face_encodings and Profile before runnning for the first time.
 EchoMart is now ready.

 ## Running on GPU (optional)